braze-inc/braze-docs/_docs/_hidden/private_betas/csv_events.md

 ## Importing a CSV

 To import your CSV file:
-1. Go to **Audiences** > **User Import**.
+1. Go to **Audience** > **Import Users**.
-2. Select **Browse Files** and select your file of interest, then select **Start Upload**.
+2. Select **Browse Files** and select your file of interest, then select **Start import**.
 Braze will upload your file and check the column headers as well as the data types of each column.

-![The "Events" option is selected as the type of user information to import.][5]

-After the upload is complete, you can view a preview of the contents of your file.
-The information in the table is based on the values in the top rows of your CSV file.

-Under **Recent Imports**, you can view up to twenty of your most recent imports, their file names, CSV type, number of lines in the file, number of lines successfully imported, total lines in each file, and the status of each import.

 {% alert important %}
 CSV imports are case sensitive.
 This means capital letters in CSV imports will write the field as a custom attribute instead of a standard one.
 For example, "email" is correct, but "Email" would be written as a custom attribute.
 {% endalert %}

+![The "Events" option is selected as the type of user information to import.][5]

+After the upload is complete, you can view a preview of the contents of your file.
+The information in the table is based on the values in the top rows of your CSV file.

+You can track the progress on the **Import Users** page, which refreshes every five seconds, or when you select **Refresh table**.
+You can still use the rest of the Braze dashboard during the import, and you'll receive notifications when the import begins and ends.

+You can also view your most recent imports, their file names, CSV type, number of lines in the file, number of lines successfully imported, total lines in each file, and the status of each import.

 You can import more than one CSV file at the same time.
 CSV imports will run concurrently, meaning the order of updates is not guaranteed to be serial.
 If you require CSV imports to run one after another, you should wait until a CSV import has finished before uploading a second one.

-When you're satisfied with the upload, start the import.
-You can track the progress on the **User Import** page, which refreshes every five seconds, or when you select the refresh button in **Recent Imports**.

-Under **Lines Processed** is the progress of the import; the status will change to **Complete** when finished.
-You can still use the rest of the Braze dashboard during the import, and you'll receive notifications when the import begins and ends.

 If the import process runs into an error, a warning icon will appear next to the total number of lines in the file.
 You can hover over the icon to see details about why certain lines failed.
 After the import is completed, all data will be added to existing profiles, or new profiles will be created.

+![CSV file upload completed with errors involving mixed data types in a single column][4]{: style="max-width:70%"}

 ### Considerations